isabella232/apprenda-apigee-integration/docs/auth-proxy.md

 $result.Content
 ```

 Good luck with creating your own API proxies in Apigee!
+If you want to import the complete API proxy defined in this page, you can download it from  [ApigeeAuth_API_Proxy.zip](../attachments/ApigeeAuth_API_Proxy.zip)